Glitched-Manual/Udacity-FSND-Capstone-Rainforest/README.md

 Get `users`

-- Returns a paginated list of users
+- Returns a paginated list of users.
+- Requires the `get:users` permission.

 sample request: